JinRcn/SRDRE/README.md

   | chr1       | 10105754    | A              |
 <br>

+- **The annotation file** for mapping RNA editing sites to their spatial context, including tissue region and/or cell type.

 For Visium, a tab-delimited file containing barcode-to-slide coordinates with three columns (Barcode, X, and Y coordinates) should be provided.

 ## Running